smyrman/gitsy/README.rst

 ==============
-What is GiTsY?
+What is Gitsy?
 ==============

 Do you ever operate on the same documents on multiple computers?
 Have you ever wished that the document folder at work contained the same content as your document folder at home?
-Then GiTsY might just be the tool for you!
+Then Gisty might be the tool for you!

 *WARNING*: This script was created for my own private usage.
 It is only tested on Linux, since that is what I use.
 If you want to use it on other platforms,